Glasenberg's dealmaker renown at mercy of Qatar

 It was Klein’s ability to get Glasenberg and arch-rival Mick Davis to agree on a valuation that put the deal on the table.
 Klein is expected to earn between $10 million and $15 million for his work and could be called upon to help smooth out the latest wrinkle, sources said.

-Klein’s slice of the fees will mean less for Citigroup, Morgan Stanley, Credit Suisse and BNP Paribas, Glencore’s advisers.
+Klein’s slice of the fees will mean less for Citigroup, Morgan Stanley (MS.N), Credit Suisse CSGN.VX and BNP Paribas, Glencore’s advisers.

-Deutsche Bank, JP Morgan, Goldman Sachs, Nomura and Barclays, advisers for Xstrata, will also receive a smaller proportion because of Klein’s intervention.
+Deutsche Bank (DBKGn.DE), JP Morgan (JPM.N), Goldman Sachs (GS.N), Nomura (9716.T) and Barclays (BARC.L), advisers for Xstrata, will also receive a smaller proportion because of Klein’s intervention.

 London’s “mining king”, Ian Hannam, the veteran rainmaker who resigned from JP Morgan last month to fight a 450,000-pound fine imposed by British regulators for passing on inside information, is also involved in the transaction, and teams at Citigroup and Morgan Stanley include veteran UK advisers David Wormsley and Simon Robey, among the biggest names in corporate finance in the City of London.